lrt0905/FusionPHI/README.md

 * kmer_protein_features.csv: An example of kmer and protein features.
 * merge_phage_host_motif.py: You can use this to merge phage motif features and host motif features.
-* modal.py: FusionPHI modal code, including training process and validating process.
+* modal.py: FusionPHI model code, including training process and validating process.
 * motif_feature_example.csv: An example of motif features.
+You should get all the features that the model need.
+When you get the same feature form as the sample file, you can input it into the "modal.py" to train your model.
 ## Contact
 Please contact Li(2542479361@qq.com or GitHub Issues) with any questions, concerns or comments.